Meet a Dragon: Jay Nallapothula

 Your wife moved here?

 She was still living in India when our relationship started.
 She came to the U.S. for graduate school and eventually landed a job in San Francisco.
 It felt like fate ending up in the same place.
-We were married 8 months ago, and I was met with the same sentiment as before and encouraged to take the time I needed to celebrate this new chapter of my life.
+We were married in 2019, and I was met with the same sentiment as before and encouraged to take the time I needed to celebrate this new chapter of my life.
 I love that, as part of our core values, Komodo encourages us to enjoy the ride, both at work and in life.

 I’m sure you’ve had many ups and downs over the years.
 What’s one of the biggest professional challenges you’ve experienced?